commis1059/mc_protocol_e/README.md

 * Support only below commands.
     * Batch read in word units (0401)
     * Batch write in word units (1401)
+    * Batch read in multiple units (0406)
+        * I have not tested on actual machines

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).